Skip to content

 New recommendations for sun protection: Always use at least SPF 30

-There’s something truly special about the sun — especially when you live in a country like Denmark, where the number of hours it shines is, after all, limited, right?
+There’s something special about the sun—especially when you live in a country like Denmark, where the number of hours it shines is still limited, right?
 The first warm day after a long winter feels wonderful!
-Or just the light on your face during an evening walk before dusk.
-The smell of summer skin and sunscreen.
+Or simply the light on your face during a walk before dusk.
+The scent of summer skin and sunscreen.
 The sun gives energy, mood, and life.
-But it also deserves respect.
+But it also demands respect.
 Truly.

 In recent years, recommendations for sun protection have become clearer.
 Health authorities now recommend that you always use sunscreen with at least SPF 30 when you stay in the sun for extended periods.
 This applies to both adults and children.

-Both the Danish Cancer Society (Kræftens Bekæmpelse) and the Danish Health Authority (Sundhedsstyrelsen) back the official Danish sun guidelines, which have one clear goal: to prevent skin cancer and protect the skin from sun damage.
+Both the Danish Cancer Society (Kræftens Bekæmpelse) and the Danish Health Authority (Sundhedsstyrelsen) support the official Danish sun advice, which has one clear goal: to prevent skin cancer and protect the skin from sun damage.

-And although it may feel a bit excessive on a mild Danish summer day, the recommendation is actually simple: If you’re in the sun, use SPF 30 or higher.
+And although it may feel a bit exaggerated on a mild Danish summer day, the recommendation is actually simple: If you’re in the sun, use SPF 30 or higher.

 Why at least SPF 30 is recommended

 The sun’s rays contain ultraviolet radiation, also called UV radiation.
-It’s this radiation that can damage skin cells.
+It is this radiation that can damage skin cells.

 When the skin is exposed to too much UV radiation, it can lead to sunburn.
 But the damage doesn’t necessarily stop there.
-UV radiation can also cause premature skin aging, pigmentation changes, and in the worst case, skin cancer.
+UV exposure can also cause premature skin aging, pigment changes, and in the worst case, skin cancer.

-Despite our few hours of sunshine, Denmark unfortunately ranks very high in skin cancer statistics — second only to Australia — and thousands of Danes are diagnosed each year.
-A new Danish study actually shows that more than one in five Danes can expect to get skin cancer at some point in their lives.
+Despite our few hours of sunshine, Denmark unfortunately ranks near the top in skin cancer statistics—only surpassed by Australia—and every year thousands of Danes are diagnosed with the disease.
+A new Danish study actually shows that more than one in five Danes can expect to develop skin cancer at some point in their lives.
 One in five!
 That’s why sun protection has become an important public health focus.

 Sun protection factor, also called SPF, indicates how well a sunscreen protects the skin from UVB rays.
 A sunscreen with SPF 30 filters about 97 percent of UVB radiation, while SPF 50 filters about 98 percent.

 The difference may seem small, but in practice it can be meaningful.
-And most importantly: many people apply far less sunscreen than recommended, which means the actual protection often ends up lower than the number on the bottle.
+Most importantly: people generally apply much less sunscreen than recommended, which means the real protection is often lower than the number on the bottle.

 The three classic sun tips